dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 will process directories retrieved from a shared concurrent queue, discover any subdirectories they contain, and dynamically push them into the queue so that they can later be processed by any available worker.
-As a result, multiple threads will be able to explore different branches of the directory tree simultaneously while accumulating partial statistics that will ultimately be merged into a single global result.
+As a result, multiple threads will be able to explore different branches of the directory tree simultaneously.
+Each thread collects partial statistics, which will finally be merged into a single global result.

 This approach will allow us to generate summaries such as the following for a given root directory: